Thrombolysis

 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.

 - The catheter may be left in place if the medicine needs to continue to break up the clot.
 You will need to stay in the hospital if the catheter is left in place.
-Your healthcare provider will need to do the thrombolysis again to remove the rest of the clot.
+Your provider will need to do the thrombolysis again to remove the rest of the clot.
 You will be told not to move your leg while the catheter is in place.
-Tell your healthcare provider if lying flat starts to cause back discomfort.
-If there is no bleeding, he or she may help you roll onto your side.
+Tell your provider if lying flat starts to cause back discomfort.
+If there is no bleeding, your provider may help you roll onto your side.

 - Medicines: